SuperMereo/generating-event-descriptions/README.md

 ### `scripts`

-This directory contains scripts to both perform statistical analyses on our raw data and to generate the experimental items.
+This directory contains scripts to both perform statistical analyses on our raw data and generate the experimental items.

 ### `materials`